tyrionhuu/tyrionhuu.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* B.S. in Computer Science and Technology, University of Science and Technology of China, 2025 (expected)

 Work experience
 ======